-Today, we celebrate International Women’s Day and women around the world who are breaking down barriers while tackling the work to be done.
+Women around the world are breaking down barriers while tackling the work to be done.
 We, the women of Dashlane, got together to discuss many important issues, including one we’re uniquely passionate about–security.

 As women, we are acutely aware of unique cyber threats targeting women, from nonconsensual access to online accounts to online harassment and cyberstalking.
-For International Women’s Day, we decided to do our bit to spread awareness on how other women can increase their online protection from such threats.
+We’ve decided to do our bit to spread awareness on how other women can increase their online protection from such threats.
 Here are the tips and tools we use and recommend to protect you on and offline.

 If you are currently being harassed or doxxed online and need a lawyer, please contact CA Goldberg Law.
 Attorney Carrie Goldberg is a pioneer in the field of sexual privacy, using the law to defend victims of hacking, leaking, and other online assaults.